laher/gothx.vim/README.md

 ## Install in the usual way

-Use vim8 or neovim.
-Set up an LSP client.
+Pre-requisites: Use vim8 or neovim.
+Set up an LSP client (with `gopls`), for all the usual goodies like go-to-definition, get-referrers, format-on-save, etc.

+Install the plugin [along with async.vim] in the usual way (depending on what plugin manager you use).

 For example, using vim-plug: